martemars2000/css-lab/README.md

 * [Experiment specificity right now using CSS3 selectors](http://specificity.keegan.st/)

 #####Practice:#####

-  * Create an empty style.css file and link it to the index.html using [<link> tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#Examples).
-  * Include [normalize.css](http://necolas.github.io/normalize.css/) before your style.css to fix cross-browser problems.
-  * Add background to the header, footer, aside and nav.
-  * Add a global font definition (at html element) with a value of 14px, using a font-family you like.
-  * Make the header and footer text centered.
-  *
-#####Practice:#####

 * Now add classes to the different HTML tags with the following names: